adamrmoss/edu-basic/docs/edu-basic-language.md

 - **Complex** (128-bit complex number with real and imaginary parts)
 - **String** (text data)

-Additionally, user-defined **structures** can be created to group related data together.
+Additionally, **structures** can be created to group related data together.
+Structures are untyped identifier-value dictionaries that allow you to store multiple values under named members.

 ### Type Sigils